Opened in September 2017, Tabor House is Birmingham’s only permanent night shelter, offering shelter and support to people experiencing homelessness.

-Tabor House will operate year-round, providing safety, support, warmth and encouragement to people without the very basics and necessities of life.
-It will provide a bed for the night, a shower, food, warm clothes, dignity, respect and the hand of friendship alongside the support to move on, delivered by local experts, partners and trained volunteers.
+Tabor House operates year-round, providing safety, support, warmth and encouragement to people without the very basics and necessities of life.
+It provides a bed for the night, a shower, food and warm clothes.
+As well as practical support, it offers dignity, respect, friendship and support to move into more permanent accommodation.

 Guests can stay for three nights or 28.
 Mentors are assigned to guests staying for the longer period.
 They provide information and advice tailored to each person’s needs and strengths.
 It can include help with reading and writing skills, health checks, support to overcome addiction, employability training and much more.
 Having this support means guests are more likely to engage with services leading to rehabilitation, more permanent accommodation and, eventually, independent living.

 Tabor House is managed by two part-time Project Co-ordinators and a part-time Volunteer Co-ordinator, supported by a large team of volunteers.
 Some volunteers provide hospitality and welcome, meeting guests’ practical needs.
 Others volunteer as mentors, giving the one-to-one support that is a key part of Tabor House.
 There is an ongoing need for volunteers – if you can help as a Hospitality Volunteer (shift based), a Shift Leader or a Volunteer Mentor, contact Mairead Shaw on 07387 418318 or Laura Jovicich on 07387 418319.